-Here are 15 surprising Instant Pot recipes, from cough syrup to flavor-infused bourbon.
+Here are 15 surprising Instant Pot recipes, from cough syrup to hand lotion (really!).
 Make them all and officially cross over into Instant Pot-obsessed.
 We have.
-(You’ll need these Instant Pot decals too.)

 Elderberry syrup helps boost your immune system during cold and flu season, and it’s tasty, too, flavored with citrus, cinnamon, and vanilla.
 The store-bought kind is not cheap, though, so I found this recipe for Elderberry Syrup at The Girl and the Kitchen that you can make in the Instant Pot in just seven minutes.
 Genius.

-Since my family switched to a Paleo diet last summer, our preferred afternoon snack has become a big bowl of popcorn.
+One of our preferred afternoon snacks has become a big bowl of popcorn.
 The microwave packages aren’t inexpensive, though, and they probably aren’t all that healthy either.
-So I’m planning to try this Instant Pot Popcorn at The Typical Mom this afternoon.
-It looks so easy, cheaper, healthier, and less wasteful than our normal microwave habit.
+So I’m loving this Instant Pot Popcorn at The Typical Mom.
+It is so easy, cheaper, healthier, and less wasteful than our normal microwave habit.

 During the cold winter months, this recipe for hard lotion bars that you can make in the Instant Pot that I found at Traditional Cooking School could be a lifesaver.
 Or at least a hand-saver.
 Ha!
 It’s pretty simple, but based on her photos it looks very messy.
 You might want to clear out a big space and do this without the kids around.

-I typically think of cooking soups, meats, and other savory dishes in my Instant Pot, so I was surprised when I saw this recipe for Instant Pot Creme Brûlée at Hip Pressure Cooking, but it makes so much sense!
+I typically think of cooking soups, meats, and other savory dishes in my Instant Pot, so I was surprised when I saw this recipe for Instant Pot Creme Brûlée at A MindFull Mom, but it makes so much sense!
 You steam the pots of custard, then when you take them out (carefully, those dishes will be hot), you torch the tops.
 So much more reliable than using a water bath in the oven!

-When Stacie and I first heard about making dog food in your Instant Pot, we were both a little grossed out, but it’s actually just regular food made for dogs.
+When I first heard about making dog food in my Instant Pot, I was a little grossed out, but it’s actually just regular food made for dogs.
 So maybe you’ll be into this?

 It turns out that a lot of Instant Pot dog food recipes aren’t actually that healthy for dogs, but Mary at Tales from the Back Road did quite a bit of research to come up with one that kept her dog’s health in mind.
 Other than the crushed egg shells, there’s nothing in this recipe that I wouldn’t eat myself, so it’s safe to cook this without feeling like you need a separate, dedicated pot.